 Articles and Blogs on Strategy & Effective Action in the Climate Movement

 Democracy Center Director Jim Shultz in Yes!
 Magazine reflecting on the 21.09.14 People’s Climate March in New York and the strategy of ‘climate containment’.

 Climate marchers from five cities on three continents respond to this question.

 Jim Shultz on Yes! outlining the three key strategy approaches that emerged during our conversations with activists about COP20.

 Jim Shultz responds to a New York Times Magazine feature about Paul Kingsnorth, challenging his ‘climate pessimism’ and explaining why it’s more important than ever not to lose hope.

-Written by Mads Ryle for the global day of action against fracking in October 2013.
+Written by Mads Ryle for the global day of action against fracking in October 2014 – and also this one from the same event in 2013.